 • A Reese Witherspoon book club pick

+This is How it Always Is is one of the most unforgettable family drama books.
 Five-year-old Claude is the youngest boy of five brothers, and his family is keeping a secret.
-He loves wearing a dress, dreams of being a princess, and wants to be a girl.
+He loves wearing a dress and wants to be a girl.

 While Claude’s family supports him, they are tackling complex questions as to how to parent a transgender child, and they just aren’t ready to share the secret.
 Until it explodes.